sleao/imdb_scraper/README.md

 # IMDB Scraper

-Just a simple scraper to get the ratings to a TV Show, every episode, every season.
+Simple scraper to get information on a TV Show from IMDB.
+I built this so I could easily access Community's ratings by episode, for every season.

+To run, install the requirements and run `python main.py tvshowid` where `tvshowid` is the one you find on the show's IMDb page.